webfactor/laravel-generators/README.md

 ## Open files in IDE

 If specified we will automatically open all generated files in the IDE of your choice.
-There are three options to use this feature (applied in tis order):
+There are three options to use this feature (applied in this order):
 * `{--ide=}` command option
 * __.env__ variable `APP_EDITOR`
 * config value `config(app.editor)`